uc-cdis/gen3.org/gen3/docs/gen3-resources/operator-guide/submit-unstructured-data.md

 Once a data allocation scheme is determined, data can be uploaded accordingly to cloud buckets.
 It should be noted that while Amazon AWS and Google are the most supported cloud providers, Gen3 is cloud agnostic.
 Any method and hierarchy structure can be used for upload as long as a the same parent directory is maintained with end user access.

 Regardless of the cloud platform, the CLI-DFS workflow requires file data gathered from its cloud location.
 Information such as file name, location, size, and md5sum are usually available from cloud platforms.
-Documentation for [AWS](https://aws.amazon.com/cli/), [Google](https://cloud.google.com/storage/docs/gsutil) and [Microsoft Azure](https://learn.microsoft.com/en-us/cli/azure/) should provide guidance to acquiring this information.
+Documentation for [AWS][aws cli], [Google][gsutil] and [Microsoft Azure][azure cli] should provide guidance to acquiring this information.

   >Note: The recommended (detailed here) way for Gen3 to provide controlled access to data is via Signed URLs.
 Signed URLs are the only fully cloud-agnostic method supported by Gen3 and additionally are supported by all major cloud resource providers.
 They also allow for short-lived, temporary access to the data for reduced risk.
 Lastly, utilizing signed URLs places very few restrictions on the organization of data within could bucket(s).